 The drive also worked with a USB 2.0 port in my testing.
 In this case, it averaged about 38 MB/s.
 Like all thumb drives, it had no problem drawing power from a USB port.
 It also remained cool to the hand, even in an extended operation.

-I like the datAshur PRO2 much better than the diskAshur PRO2 thanks to its super-compact design.
-Despite a few shortcomings, this is an ideal portable storage device for those wanting to make sure their information is safe against data breaches.
+I like the datAshur PRO2 much better than the diskAshur PRO2, thanks to its super-compact design.
+Despite a few shortcomings, this is an ideal portable storage device for those wanting to ensure their information is safe against data breaches.